Bringing all Argentines stranded abroad back home at a rate of 600 daily passengers might take up to five months

-Argentina's Chamber of Airlines (JURCA) issued a statement over this weekend, warning that bringing back all travelers banned from reentering the country following a cap of 600 airborne passengers a day might take up to five monts.
+Argentina's Chamber of Airlines (JURCA) issued a statement over this weekend, warning that bringing back all travellers banned from reentering the country following a cap of 600 airborne passengers a day might take up to five months.

 JURCA was very critical of the Government of President Alberto Fernández for the meaure, which also has also entailed a limit of two international daily flights arriving and departing at Buenos Aires' Ezeiza airport.